aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/addsectionzoomframe/_index.md

 ## AddSectionZoomFrame(float, float, float, float, ISection) {#addsectionzoomframe}

-Adds a new Section Zoom object to the end of a collection.
+Creates a new Section Zoom frame and adds it to the end of the shape collection.

 ```csharp
 public ISectionZoomFrame AddSectionZoomFrame(float x, float y, float width, float height,